APS expects to complete New Mexico Four Corners deal by year end

 Units 1, 2 and 3 at Four Corners.

-Units 4 and 5 are 48 percent owned by SCE, 15 percent by APS, 13 percent by PNM Resources' Public Service Co of New Mexico, 10 percent by Salt River Project, 7 percent by El Paso Electric and 7 percent by UniSource Energy's Tucson Electric.
+Units 4 and 5 are 48 percent owned by SCE, 15 percent by APS, 13 percent by PNM Resources' (PNM.N) Public Service Co of New Mexico, 10 percent by Salt River Project, 7 percent by El Paso Electric (EE.N) and 7 percent by UniSource Energy's UNS.N Tucson Electric.

 APS has said it plans to shut Units 1, 2 and 3 if it acquires SCE's stake in Units 4 and 5.